snVladkov/space-tourism/README.md

 ### Notes

+- I used `create-react-app` to create the boilerplate code
-For switching between pages I implemented `react-router` which uses the `<Route/>` and `<NavLink/>` components for navigating between pages.
+- For switching between pages I implemented `react-router` which uses the `<Route/>` and `<NavLink/>` components for navigating between pages.
 Every page is a single functional component since they're all fairly simple in their structure.
-For the internal data changes of each page I used the `useState` hook to manage the state and a data.json file which simulates a response from an API call.
-Thanks to `framer-motion` I was able to add some nice animations for the page load and the mobile menu toggle.
+- For the internal data changes of each page I used the `useState` hook to manage the state and a data.json file which simulates a response from an API call.
+- Thanks to `framer-motion` I was able to add some nice animations for the page load and the mobile menu toggle.
+- For deployment I used [Netlify](https://www.netlify.com/)

 ## Author